TEEC and azimuthal correlations in forward {\gamma}-hadron production in proton-proton and proton-lead collisions at LHC: Results

 \section{Results}

-In this section, we provide numerical results for TEEC and azimuthal correlations for $\gamma-$hadron production in proton-proton (pp) and proton-lead (p$Pb$) collisions within the FoCal detector acceptance as part of future ALICE upgrade and the extended ATLAS kinematics.
-Below, we describe first the theoretical framework and the tools used to perform the numerical computations.
-Next, we will describe in details the kinematic cuts we impose and discuss the results.
+In this section, we provide numerical results for TEEC and azimuthal correlations for $\gamma-$hadron production in proton-proton (pp) and proton-lead (p$Pb$) collisions within the FoCal detector acceptance as part of the future ALICE upgrade, as well as the extended ATLAS kinematics.